 Start stitching a couple of inches from a corner.
 When you get to the corners, make sure the needle is down and then pivot the foot.
 Put the foot back down and keep sewing.

-How to Bind a Quilt – Hand Stitching
+How to Bind a Quilt with Hand Stitching

 If you have spent long hours putting a quilt together in beautiful patchwork configurations then you will want to stitch the binding by hand.
 This is an invisible way to finish the edges without the risk of any messy stitching.

-Use a slip stitch.
+Use an invisible slip stitch or whip stitch.
 The binding should be pressed to just cover the stitching line.
 You will be using a matching color thread and not the bright red contrast I have used on my sample.